Reproducible-Science-Curriculum/publication-RR-Jupyter/Publication.md

 A not so uncommon story:  _You’re a graduate student reading a paper on which you want to base your analysis approach, and for you therefore need to verify and reproduce the analysis The paper gives the lab's website as the link for obtaining the code.
 However, it turns out the researcher has since left that university, and their new lab's website no longer has a link to that code.
 After several weeks of silence the author responds to your email saying they will try and find the code, but they're working on a different project now.
 That was a month ago._

 **Lab websites aren't archives.** Doing archiving well is non-trivial, and likely isn't your line of research.
-Use an archive that specializes in doing well what you need it from an archive.
+Use an archive that specializes in doing well what you need from an archive.

 There are many archives, for all imaginable purposes and domains.
 In fact, there are so many that there is [re3data](http://www.re3data.org), a registry of repositories that allows browsing them by various attributes.